lunayuehuang/MSE544_ImageSegmentation/README.md

 ### Cell 9 — Train / val split

+Locks in the train/val split — the validation IDs come from a fixed folder so that everyone in the class is judged on the **same 3 validation images**.
+This is what makes the `val_target_iou` metric comparable across submissions.

 ```python
 # ============================================================
 # Train / val split (pre-defined by folder structure)